 Press releases without purpose

 It is important that businesses only send out press releases when there is something major to announce.
-Much like the boy you cried wolf, you don’t want to send out releases every time there is a small development in your business.
-If you nag a journalist with a new press release every week, then when something really important actually happens they might just hit delete.
+As with the boy who cried wolf, you don’t want to send out releases every time there is a small development in your business.
+If you nag a journalist with a new press release every week, then when something really important actually happens they might just hit delete before they read anything.

 Not knowing what is going on

 It is important that you research what is going on around you and in your target market before you send out your press release.
 Do your research first so that you know how to frame your story.